Our story, like all stories, is made up of emotions, obstacles, important changes and momentum carrying us into the future.

 The Lavazza coffee we drink today is the result of a combination, created by Luigi, of coffee beans from different parts of the world.

 As his business flourished, Luigi founded Luigi Lavazza SpA in 1927.

-The Luigi Lavazza Company consisted of Luigi Lavazza, his wife Emilia and their children Maria, Mario and Giuseppe, also known as Beppe.
+The Luigi Lavazza Company consisted of Luigi Lavazza, his wife Emilia and their children Maria, Mario, Giuseppe, also known as Beppe, and Pericle.
 At the time, the company had a capital of 1.5 million Lire.

 During these years, Lavazza implemented Pergamin, a packaging comprising two layers of paper that retained all the flavors of the coffee beans.
 This was the perfect package for families who wanted to buy larger quantities of coffee, and the first step towards the Lavazza packaging that we still see today in stores today.

 As Italy became a republic in 1946; Lavazza survived the war and the coffee embargo years.

 During 1947, Lavazza saw its first logo, designed by Aerostudio Borghi in Milan.
 The central letter “A” was larger than the other letters: an iconic design feature which remains to this day.

 IIn 1955, Emilio Lavazza, son of Beppe, entered the company with innovative ideas and his input gave rise to the legendary “Lavazza blend”.

 The first slogan of the “Lavazza Paradiso in tazza” blend appeared in the newspapers and was broadcast on the radio.